ma87102419/Python-CRUD-RestAPI/README.md

 ## Start the application

-Run `python app.py` and the application is served at `http://localhost:8000/employees`
+The application is served at `http://localhost:8000/employees`

 You can make different HTTP requests to the server: